-Given all that, the O_2 molecules tend to be easily chemisorbed on supported β{12} borophene, and dissociate into separated atoms by overcoming very low barriers.
-However, why the ratio of oxidized to unoxidized boron atoms in borophene from XPS was so small (about 0.23)12?
-We tried to uncover the states of oxidized borophene in experiments by comparing simulated core-level binding energies with XPS, which reflected the charge states of elements in terms of chemical shift.
+Given all that, the O_2 molecules tend to be easily chemisorbed on supported β{12} -borophene and dissociate into separated atoms by overcoming very low barriers.
+However, why is the ratio of oxidized to unoxidized boron atoms in borophene from XPS so small (about 0.23)?12 We tried to uncover the states of oxidized borophene in experiments by comparing simulated core-level binding energies with XPS, which reflected the charge states of elements in terms of the chemical shift.

-In Janak-Slater (JS) transition state approach40, the evaluation at midpoint was used to calculate core-level shifts (CLSs) as follows:
+In the Janak-Slater (JS) transition state approach,40 the evaluation at midpoint was used to calculate core-level shifts (CLSs) as follows:

-$$E{\mathrm{CLS}}^{\mathrm{JS}} = -\Delta \varepsilon_i = -\varepsilon_i (1/2) + \varepsilon_i^{\mathrm{ref}} (1/2)$$ where the core-level eigenvalues ε_i are given with the Fermi level set as zero50.
-It should be noted that the binding energies predicted by VASP/PAW do not directly match experimental core-level binding energies due to nonexplicit accounting for core electron energies, however, the calculated relative binding energy shifts line up well with experimental trends 41 .
-In order to check the reliability of such method, three nonequivalent boron atoms (cyan balls in Fig. 2) far from oxygen atoms were examined, where the tetra-coordinated one was selected as reference (ref).
-Then the binding energies for B 1s levels of nonequivalent boron atoms (blue balls in Fig. 2) around oxygen atoms (red balls in Fig. 2) were calculated, and the simulated core-level binding energy for the reference boron atom (ref) was shifted to corresponding experimental value30.
+$$E{\text{CLS}}^{\text{JS}} = -\Delta\varepsilon_i = -\varepsilon_i(1/2) + \varepsilon_i^{\text{ref}}(1/2)$$ where the core-level eigenvalues ε_i are given with the Fermi level set as zero.50 It should be noted that the binding energies predicted by VASP/PAW do not directly match experimental core-level binding energies due to nonexplicit accounting for core electron energies; however, the calculated relative binding energy shifts line up well with experimental trends.41 To check the reliability of such a method, three nonequivalent boron atoms (cyan balls in Figure 2) far from oxygen atoms were examined, where the tetra-coordinated one was selected as the reference (ref).
+Then the binding energies for B 1s levels of nonequivalent boron atoms (blue balls in Figure 2) around oxygen atoms (red balls in Figure 2) were calculated, and the simulated core-level binding energy for the reference boron atom (ref) was shifted to the corresponding experimental value.30

-The simulated core-level shifts for bared β{12} borophene supported on Ag(111) substrate were examined (as shown in Fig. 4a), which showed very small deviations (< 0.15 eV) for the peak positions compared to experimental XPS^{30} .
-In the case of oxidized borophene, the simulated core-level binding energies (filled cyan curves in Fig. 4b-j) for the boron atoms (cyan balls in Fig. 2) far from oxygen atoms were very close to those in bared borophene, which suggested the reliability of the core-level shift simulations for boron atoms.
-As shown in Fig. 4b-g, for the three selected sites (i.e., T{3-h} , BR{7-h} and H{1-h}), there were binding energy peaks near two experimental peak positions (i.e., 187.1 and 188.2 eV12), regardless of whether or not the O_2 molecule dissociated.
-However, none of the 6 structures could account for the highest XPS peak position located at 191.5 eV^{12} (as shown in Fig. 4b-g).
+The simulated core-level shifts for bared β{12} -borophene supported on an Ag(111) substrate were examined (as shown in Figure 4a), which showed very small deviations (<0.15 eV) for the peak positions compared to experimental XPS.30 In the case of oxidized borophene, the simulated core-level binding energies (filled cyan curves in Figure 4b-j) for the boron atoms (cyan balls in Figure 2) far from oxygen atoms were very close to those in bared borophene, which suggested the reliability of the corelevel shift simulations for boron atoms.
+As shown in Figure 4b- g, for the three selected sites (i.e., T{3-b}, BR{7-b}, and H{1-h}), there were binding energy peaks near two experimental peak positions (i.e., 187.1 and 188.2 eV12), regardless of whether or not the O2 molecule dissociated.
+However, none of the six structures could account for the highest XPS peak position located at 191.5 eV12 (as shown in Figure 4b-g).